 Cyprus is an island in the Eastern Mediterranean.
-With a surface area of 9,251 sq. km (roughly one seventh of Tasmania), it is the third largest island in the Mediterranean.
-Cyprus has a coastline of 648 km, and is home to over 890,000 people (2014).
+With a surface area of 9,240 sq. km (roughly one seventh of Tasmania), it is the third largest island in the Mediterranean.
+Cyprus has a coastline of 648 km, and is home to 847,000 people (2015).
 The capital is Nicosia.

 Australia supports the sovereignty and territorial integrity of the Republic of Cyprus and recognises the Republic as the only legitimate authority on the island.
 Australia does not recognise the 'TRNC', nor does any country other than Turkey.

-International links between Australia and Cyprus are characterised by a common British institutional inheritance, membership of the Commonwealth and Australia's long-standing support of UN efforts to find a just and permanent solution to the territorial dispute in Cyprus.
+International links between Australia and Cyprus are characterised by a common British institutional inheritance, membership of the Commonwealth and Australia's long-standing support of UN efforts to find a just and permanent solution to the Cyprus problem.
 The Australian Government urges all parties to continue ongoing constructive efforts aimed at resolving the Cyprus dispute.

-The Cyprus Academic Dialogue, is an Australian initiated non-government organisation aimed at promoting bi-communal thinking and dialogue about the hoped-for reunification of Cyprus.
+The Cyprus Academic Dialogue (CAD), is an Australian initiated non-government organisation aimed at promoting bi-communal thinking and dialogue about the hoped-for reunification of Cyprus.
 The first set of dialogues in July 2009 has been followed by a range of influential activities and events, including major conferences and round table discussions.
+In June 2016, CAD hosted a public event with both Cypriot leaders present to discuss their ongoing efforts to negotiate Cyprus's reunification.

 Trade and investment

-In 2014, the value of total merchandise trade was almost $24 million with imports from the Republic of Cyprus making up more than $20 million of this total.
-In recent years, Australia’s largest export items have been meat (excluding beef), perfumery and cosmetics and coke and semi-coke.
-Major Cypriot exports to Australia are cheese and curd, medicaments, and ships and boats.
-Australia’s exports of services to the Republic of Cyprus totaled $13 million while imports of services from Cyprus totaled $55 million.
+In 2015-16, the value of total merchandise trade was almost $28 million with imports from the Republic of Cyprus making up more than $24 million of this total.
+Australia's largest export items were manufactured tobacco, beef, coffee and substitutes and perfumery and cosmetics.
+Major import items from Cyprus were cheese and curd, medicaments, and telecommunications equipment and parts.
+In 2015, Australia's exports of services to the Republic of Cyprus grew 16.7 per cent to $14 million, while imports of services from Cyprus grew 2.1 per cent to $241 million.

 (Note: Positions indicated in the list below were held at the time of the visit)